SushiLab/Amplicon_Recipes/README.md

 Mandatory options:

 **-input_f** Path to input folder with demultiplexed raw reads fastq files.
 Files must start with the sample identifier.
-Sample identifier is taken from the FASTQ file name by truncating at the first underscore or period.
+Sample identifier is taken from the FASTQ file name by truncating at the first **underscore** or **period**.
 R1 and R2 files for each sample must have the exact same file name but 'SampleID_*R1*.fastq' and 'SampleID_*R2*.fastq'.
 **-output_f** Path to output folder.